May 1, 2024

 • Innovations in Technology: Advances in technology, such as mobile phone-based drunk driving detection systems, enhance the ability to monitor and detect impaired driving more efficiently and accurately, helping to identify drivers with a blood alcohol concentration (BAC) above the legal alcohol limit.

-• Contribution to Public Safety: By providing a reliable means of identifying drunk drivers who have exceeded the legal BAC limit, breathalyzer tests play a crucial role in reducing alcohol-related accidents on the roads and keeping communities safe from the dangers of driving under the influence (DUI).
+• Contribution to Public Safety: By providing a reliable means of identifying drunk drivers who have exceeded the legal BAC limit, breathalyzer tests play an important role in reducing alcohol-related accidents on the roads and keeping communities safe from the dangers of driving under the influence (DUI).

 Quick Tip